Strong Ref Cursor With User Defined Record Datatype

-To understand it more clearly please refer to PL/SQL tutorial 34 on how to initialize record datatype.
-There I have explained the workings of record datatype in detail.
+In order to understand it more clearly please refer to PL/SQL tutorial 34.
+There I have discussed how to initialize record datatype and its workings in detail.

 So, what is the solution to this problem?

-We can easily solve this problem by creating a PL/SQL strong ref cursor with User-Defined Record Datatype variable.
+We can easily solve this problem.
+We can create a PL/SQL strong ref cursor with User-Defined Record Datatype variable.

-Suppose we want to create a strong ref cursor with the SELECT statement which returns only the salary of the employee whose employee id is 100.
+For instance, we want to create a strong ref cursor with the SELECT statement.
+Which returns only the salary of the employee whose employee id is 100.

 SET SERVEROUTPUT ON; DECLARE --Create User-Defined Record Datatype TYPE my_rec IS RECORD ( emp_sal employees.salary%TYPE ); --Declare Strong Ref Cursor TYPE RefCur IS REF CURSOR RETURN my_rec; cur_var REFCUR; --Another anchored datatype variable for holding data at_var employees.salary%TYPE; BEGIN OPEN cur_var FOR SELECT salary FROM employees WHERE employee_id = 100; FETCH cur_var INTO at_var; CLOSE cur_var; DBMS_OUTPUT.PUT_LINE ('Salary of the employee is '||at_var); END; /

-Let’s break this code and see what is happening in here.
+So, let’s break this code and see what is happening here.

 DECLARE TYPE my_rec IS RECORD ( emp_sal employees.salary%TYPE ); TYPE RefCur IS REF CURSOR RETURN my_rec; cur_var REFCUR; at_var employees.salary%TYPE;

 Apart from cursor variable we also have another variable declared in this section.
-This variable is “at_var” this is again an anchored datatype variable and is used for storing the data returned by the cursor.
+This variable is “at_var” this is again an anchored datatype variable.
+It is used for storing the data returned by the cursor.

 Now let’s come to the execution section.